Here to Help Learning Speakers

 Getting the Most out of Every Conflict in Your Organization

-Oh, the tension of conflict!
-No one likes a rise in negative emotions among the ranks, but a true leader looks at disagreements and friction as an opportunity to grow.
-It can help you, the parties involved, and your organization walk away with a clearer vision and resolve.
-How can you, as a leader, seize a sticky situation and set the foundation for your team’s forward motion to more effective service?
+No one likes a rise in negative emotions among the ranks, but a true leader sees disagreements and friction as opportunities to grow.
+It can help you, the parties involved, and your organization or Co-Op walk away with a clearer vision and resolve.
+As a leader, how can you seize a sticky situation and set the foundation for your team’s forward motion to more effective service?
 In this workshop, we’ll explore the dynamics of conflict management in a volunteer-led organization and offer concrete solutions to make the most of every conflict.

 Forrest’s Workshop for Men